Gas Safety Certificate Grace Period? The Real Rules

 Lost certificates are treated as missing certificates. - ✔ Keep a continuous chain of CP12s

-It protects your legal position if enforcement is considered.
+It protects your legal position if enforcement is considered. - ✔ Prepare for the PRS Database rollout from late 2026

 If you want to know exactly what the engineer checks during that visit (and what a fair price looks like), see our guide to CP12 Costs and Gas Safety Check Steps.